-It is important that pending and previously sat (including resat) qualifications are entered accurately - UCAS will match awarded qualifications to the applicant, so universities and colleges can make Confirmation decisions, but before universities and colleges have these, they will use pending qualifications to make decisions.
+It is important that pending and previously sat (including re-sat) qualifications are entered accurately - UCAS will match awarded qualifications to the applicant, so universities and colleges can make confirmation decisions.
+But before universities and colleges have these, they will use pending qualifications to make decisions.

-Inputting qualifications awarded in summer 2020 and 2021
+Inputting qualifications awarded in summer 2021 and 2022

 We understand the context is different in recent years, however students will enter all achieved and pending qualifications in the same way they would have done previously - if a qualification has been certificated, then the student should include it in their application.
-This is the same for all students, and applies to the final grades they were ultimately awarded in summer 2020 - including Centre Assessed Grades (CAGs) or calculated grades in England, Wales, Northern Ireland, and overseas (where applicable), and estimations or moderated results in Scotland - and summer 2021 - including teacher assessed grades.
+This is the same for all students, and applies to the final grades they were ultimately awarded in summer 2021 - including Centre Assessed Grades (CAGs) or calculated grades in England, Wales, Northern Ireland, and overseas (where applicable), and estimations or moderated results in Scotland - including teacher assessed grades.